Hope1226/oop-school-library/README.md

 `git clone git@github.com:Hope1226/oop-school-library.git`

 ## Instruction on the usage
-- Run the following comand to test the methods in your command line:
+- Run the following comands in your command line:
 - `bundle install`
 - `ruby main.rb`